anagainaru/ADIOS2-addons/DataStreaming/README.md

 ## SSC

 Optimized for MPI applications with constant data geometry (metadata does not change over time).
 It uses one sided MPI communication and executes steps 1 and 2 only once.
-Once  the  metadata  has been  published  and  the  consumers  receives  the  geometry pattern it will not update it until the end of the application.
+Once  the  metadata  has been  published  and  the  consumers  receives  the  geometry pattern it will not update it until the end of the application (step 3 is executed only once when the application subscribes to a data stream).

 Push model where data is sent to the consumer at  every  IO  step.